unluckyProgDestroyer/sigma-webshop/README.md

  - Entities stored in hsql database.
  - Uploaded image files stored in the file system.
 You may declare SIGMASHOP_UPLOADPATH environment variable, the default is the root path for upload directory.
  - Route security based on blacklist and Principle of least privilege.
- - Fronted links not yet connected to database routes.
+ - Frontend links not yet connected to database routes.

  # Implemented features
  - User login, logout.
 Login page will only appear for unauthenticated users, otherwise redirect on /login route.